 To return to the tree analogy.
 The tree that grows tall is home to so many, and provides so much life and beauty.
 The tree that doesn’t grow tall is unable to provide for anyone or anything else.
 Moral sentiment, therefore, depends upon capability.
 This is true of trees, professionals, and businesses.

 If your goal is profit, growth, and capability, your ability to do good becomes possible.
 So, please, go make a ton of money.
 Grow your net worth and your businesses.
 Develop more professional capabilities.
-If you do so, you’ll be the one capable of doing good, rather than the one who has spoken, demonstrated, or protested about it.
+If you do so, you’ll be capable of doing good, rather than merely opining about it.